 The larger hoop houses you see below are covered with UV plastic.
 Once the crops are in, they are covered with 1-2 layers of agribon.

-Depending on the size of your winter kitchen garden and what you are growing, your infrastructure can be as simple or complicated as you have time and money to create and maintain.
+Depending on your winter kitchen garden’s size and what you are growing, your infrastructure can be as simple or complicated as you have time and money to create and maintain.

 DIY Potting Soil Mix | Easy Recipe